-If you decide to upgrade, NordLocker’s plans start at $3.99/month for 500GB of storage.
+If you decide to upgrade, NordLocker’s plans start at $0.99/month for 500GB of storage.
 Their most popular plan comes with 2TB of storage for $3.99/month (with a 1-year subscription).

-For more on why NordLocker is a great cloud storage provider for keeping your data protected, check out my NordLocker review.
+For more on why NordLocker is a great provider for keeping your data protected, check out my NordLocker review.

 13. Dropbox – 2GB Free

-Dropbox may be a bit stingy with its free space, but it deserves an honorable mention here for its commitment to providing an incredibly high level of service to its customers.
+Dropbox may be a bit stingy with its complimentary space, but it deserves an honorable mention here for its commitment to providing an incredibly high level of service to its customers.

 Dropbox Pros & Cons

-- One of the most popular cloud storage comapnies out there
+- One of the most popular cloud storage companies out there

 - Seamless integration with Microsoft 365 and Google Workspace